-Trio Farben is a versatile and imaginative London-based ensemble, bringing together the unique instrumental combination of flute, viola, and harp.
-Formed in 2019 at the Guildhall School of Music and Drama, the trio comprises Imogen Davey (flute), Georgia Russell (viola), and Heather Brooks (harp), who met during their first year of undergraduate studies.
+Trio Farben is a versatile and imaginative London-based ensemble bringing together the distinctive instrumental combination of flute, viola, and harp.
+Formed in 2019 at the Guildhall School of Music and Drama, the trio comprises Imogen Davey (flute), Georgia Russell (viola), and Heather Brooks (harp).
+They are known for colourful and adventurous programming and for performances that move fluidly between concert halls, galleries, and informal spaces.
+"Trio Farben celebrates both the individuality and compatibility of this unique ensemble of instruments, working with composers on new works and rediscovering forgotten gems." - Britten Pears Arts, 2024

-• Heather Brooks
+Heather Brooks

 HARP